 When I asked the hotel manager to describe the hotel, she said ‘our aim was to open the perfect three-star station hotel’.
 43 Station does not bother itself with unnecessary facilities and amenities – after all, most clients only use the hotel as a base, for business or leisure trips.

 Having said that, I thoroughly enjoyed my stay.
 Rooms and common spaces are decorated with custom Milan-themed wallpapers, breakfast is excellent quality and the rooms are soundproof and super comfy.
-If you need to stay near the station, this is an excellent option.
+If you need a place to stay near Milan Centrale station, this is an excellent option.

 Recommended for… street art lovers